Historic Walking Tour

 15. Industrial Transformation

-To understand the transformative implications of the Industrial Revolution on Toronto, it is best to remember what life was like just before it--in the 1830s.
-At that time almost all of Ontario's inhabitants lived in rural areas and survived by small-scale farming.
+To understand the transformative implications of the Industrial Revolution on Toronto, it is best to remember what life was like just before it.
+In the 1830s, almost all of Ontario's inhabitants lived in rural areas and survived by subsistence farming.
 Power came from the muscles of people and animals, and from wind and water mills.
-Most manufacturing was done by home cottage industries in farmhouses across the province.
-The fastest means of travel was the horse, and was that along narrow, rutted, muddy roads.
-This was more or less the way humans across the world had lived since the dawn of settled civilization.
+Most manufacturing was done by people in farmhouses across the province.
+The fastest method of travel was a tried and true one - the horse.
+Indeed, this was more or less how most humans had lived since the dawn of settled civilization.
 In the mid-1800s all of this rapidly changed.
-The steam engine meant people could now harness the immense energy contained in coal, and suddenly people had access to vastly more power than would have even been conceivable.
+The steam engine meant people could now harness the immense energy contained in coal, and suddenly people had access to vastly more power than previously conceivable.
 Steamships and trains caused the speed of movement to skyrocket while the cost of transportation plummeted.
-Improved agricultural techniques made food cheaper and population exploded.
-All these new people needed jobs, and they found them working for wages in factories concentrated in downtown Toronto, where steam-powered machines churned out clothes, equipment, and goods of every kind at an astonishing rate.
+Improved agricultural techniques made food cheaper and the population exploded.
+All of these new people needed jobs, and they found them working for wages in factories concentrated in downtown Toronto, where steam-powered machines churned out clothes, equipment, and goods of every kind at an astonishing rate.
 These must have been exciting years, when those essential aspects of modern urban life that we now take for granted, were first established.
 A public water system for drinking and firefighting was built in 1857.
 The telephone network first set up in the 1870s.
 Electric street lights were installed in the 1880s.
 The streetcar system was established in 1892 (oddly, only after St. Catharines and Ottawa had built them).
 Despite being beaten to the electric streetcar, Toronto grew most rapidly and soon came to dominate the province.
 The reasons for this are relatively simple.
 As one historian explains: "It had a good harbour, [and] railways from east, west, and north converged on it.
 For the rest one can resort to a cliche that success breeds success, or to the metaphors of snowballs and magnets.
 Finance, industry, marketing, and business of all kinds, once having a base, attracted each other.
 There were still industries scattered all over Ontario, but the continued growth of many towns was reduced by the drain to Toronto.
 Hamilton alone remained in the competition."xx1 In 1832 only about 10,000 lived in Toronto, or about 4% of Ontario's population.
 By 1901 the population had soared to 238,000, 12% of the provincial total.
 But the city still had a ways to go before it could claim to be Canada's Metropolis.
 That title still belonged to the much older, and better established city of Montreal.
 Home to many venerable financial, commercial, and media institutions, and a 1901 population of 325,000, many Montrealers looked upon the upstart Toronto with disdain.
 As Glazebrook writes, many Montrealers felt Toronto was "sprawling, crude, an over-grown village, lacking in any sophistication or metropolitan atmosphere."
 Nevertheless "this western outpost was feeling its way toward the stature of a real city, to be the focal point of urbanism in the province."xx2

 1. Carl Benn, "First Peoples, 9000 BCE to 1600 CE," The History of Toronto: An 11,000 Year Journey.
 City of Toronto.
 Online.